Gamepro5/photosphere.js/README.md

 ```js
 new LoadPhotosphere(equirectangularImagePath, canvasID);
 ```
-It may be better practice to set the object created by the above function to a variable, that way you can accsess the objects methods.
+It may be better practice to set the object created by the above function to a variable, that way you can access the objects methods.
 ```js
 photosphere = new LoadPhotosphere(equirectangularImagePath, canvasID);
 ```